Observation of electromagnons in a monolayer multiferroic: Introduction

-In this work, we overcome this fundamental limitation through a combination of low-temperature STM experiments, theoretical ab-initio techniques and spin models, enabling the direct atomic-scale visualization of electromagnons in monolayer NiI$_2$.
+Direct atomic-scale visualization of electromagnon modes in monolayer NiI$_2$ has remained elusive, limiting deeper exploration and development of magnetoelectric spintronics in complex van der Waals-based systems.
+In this work, we overcome this fundamental limitation through a combination of low-temperature scanning tunneling microscopy (STM) experiments, theoretical ab-initio techniques and spin models, enabling the direct atomic-scale visualization of electromagnons in monolayer NiI$_2$.
 Temperature-dependent STM imaging is used to pinpoint the multiferroic transition, and low-temperature inelastic tunneling spectroscopy (IETS) to identify and distinguish the electromagnon and phonon modes.
 Our theoretical analysis, incorporating first-principles calculations and spin-model simulations, predicts a characteristic real-space modulation of electromagnons induced by the magnetoelectric coupling between the magnetic excitations and the emergent electric polarization.
 Experimental confirmation via spatially resolved IETS mapping provides unequivocal evidence of the electromagnons' internal atomic-scale structure.
-These findings establish a robust and generalizable methodology for probing and characterizing electromagnon excitations in monolayer and other low-dimensional multiferroic systems, thereby paving the way for innovative device concepts in magnetoelectric spintronic technologies.
+These findings establish a robust and generalizable methodology for probing and characterizing electromagnon excitations in monolayer and other low-dimensional multiferroic systems, thereby paving the way for innovative device concepts to engineeri ultrafast, low-energy-consumption, and electrically-tunable spintronic devices based on the collective excitations of the multiferroic order \cite{Takahashi2011,PhysRevLett.111.037204,Matsubara2015,Gao2024,Kim_THzNiI2_PhysRevB.108.064414}.